erroronline1/caro/readme.md

     },
     "modify": {
         "add": {
+            "trading_good": "0",
-            "trading_good": "0"
+            "expiry_date": "0"
         },
         "replace":[
             ["EAN", "\\s+", ""]
         ],
         "conditional": [
-            ["trading_good", "1", ["Article Name", "ANY REGEX PATTERN THAT MIGHT MATCH ARTICLE NAMES THAT QUALIFY AS TRADING GOODS"]]
+            ["trading_good", "1", ["Article Name", "ANY REGEX PATTERN THAT MIGHT MATCH ARTICLE NAMES THAT QUALIFY AS TRADING GOODS"]], ["expiry_date", "1", ["Article NameNumber", "ANY REGEX PATTERN THAT MIGHT MATCH ARTICLE NUMBERS THAT HAVE AN EXPIRY DATE"]]
         ],
         "rewrite": [{
             "article_no": ["Article Number"],